Skip to main content

 Frequently Asked Questions

 Real Brokerage operates an 85/15 split with a $12,000 annual cap. eXp Realty operates an 80/20 split with a $16,000 annual cap.
-Real Brokerage charges a $285 post-cap transaction fee ($129 for Elite Agents) and a $40 per-transaction CBR fee; eXp Realty charges an $85 monthly technology fee, broker review of $25, and per-transaction E&O up to a $750 annual cap. eXp charges a $250 post cap fee plus E&O and broker review.
-After 20 more transactions, the $250 fee reduces to $75.
+Real charges a $285 post-cap transaction fee ($129 for Elite Agents, dropping to $100 on September 1, 2026) and a $40 per-transaction CBR fee rising to $50 that same date. eXp charges an $85 monthly technology fee, a $25 broker review, and per-transaction E&O of $60 up to a $750 annual cap. eXp charges a $250 post-cap fee that reduces to $75 after 20 transactions.

 eXp Realty uses a seven-tier structure with Tier 1 paying 50% of the company dollar (approximately 3.5% of GCI on non-capped transactions).
 Real Brokerage uses a five-tier structure (5%/4%/3%/2%/1%) distributing 60% of monthly company revenue. eXp Realty has paid out more than $889 million cumulatively since 2015 and offers willability with no vesting period.
 Real Brokerage revenue share requires three consecutive producing years before full vesting and willability.